 Collection buckets and lids are cleaned and individually wrapped at the CAL.
 Two percent of the cleaned buckets are checked for contamination.

-- Three buckets per week receive 50 mL treatments, two with deionized (DI) water and one with FR25. - Two buckets per week also receive 150 mL treatments with DI water and FR25, respectively.
+- Three buckets per week receive 50 mL treatments, two with deionized (DI) water and one with FR25. - Three buckets per week also receive 150 mL treatments, two with DI water and one with FR25.